vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Wednesday 2025-04-23, due to delays and some stuff at work that I wanted to wrap up, I deferred strength exercises again.

+On Thursday 2025-04-24, I ended up deferring strength exercises again, because a bunch of work meetings ended relatively late and I wanted to stick to the sleep cycle adjustment plan.

 ## 2025-04-24: at-home jogging due to time considerations for sleep cycle adjustment